Fuel CompareCronometer vs MacroFactor11 min read

 Winner: Cronometer

 Cronometer offers a meaningful free tier that includes verified data, micronutrient tracking, and barcode scanning.
-Gold at $5.49 per month adds enhanced reporting but is not required for core functionality.
+The free tier is usable for daily tracking, though the exact feature set of the free tier has evolved and it is worth checking the current app to confirm what is included.
+Gold at $49.99 per year (about $4.99 per month) or roughly $10.99 per month billed monthly adds enhanced reporting and is not required for core functionality.

 The price difference is also meaningful over time.
-Cronometer Gold costs $65.88 per year.
-MacroFactor costs $143.88 per year — more than double — without a free tier to fall back on.
+Cronometer Gold costs $49.99 per year.
+MacroFactor costs $71.99 per year, nearly 50 percent more, without a permanent free tier to fall back on.

-MacroFactor is the right choice if adaptive coaching is what you need most — if you want your calorie and macro targets to adjust based on what your body is actually doing rather than what an equation predicts.
-It is best suited for users in North America who focus primarily on macros and calories, who are willing to pay from day one, and who will log consistently for the weeks required to let the adaptive model mature.
+MacroFactor is the right choice if adaptive coaching is what you need most, if you want your calorie and macro targets to adjust based on what your body is actually doing rather than what an equation predicts.
+It is best suited for users in North America who focus primarily on macros and calories, who are willing to pay from day one after the trial, and who will log consistently for the weeks required to let the adaptive model mature.
 The science behind MacroFactor is genuinely impressive, and for the right user it delivers something no other app can.

 Cronometer and MacroFactor are both excellent tools with genuinely different strengths.
-Cronometer gives you the best data at the food level — verified, comprehensive, and globally usable.
-MacroFactor gives you the best coaching intelligence — adaptive, science-backed, and continuously improving.
-Choosing between them means deciding whether you need perfect data or intelligent guidance.
-Some users will wish they could have both — verified food-level accuracy combined with adaptive expenditure modeling — but that combination does not exist in either product today.
+Cronometer gives you the best data at the food level: verified, comprehensive, and globally usable, with 80+ tracked nutrients (up to 84) that no other consumer app matches for depth.
+MacroFactor gives you the best coaching intelligence: adaptive, science-backed, and continuously improving as it learns from your actual behavior data.
+Both now have Apple Watch apps.
+Choosing between them means deciding whether you need deep nutritional data or intelligent goal adjustment.